Operating Readiness Services

 Best fit

-Teams blocked by disputed definitions, muddy workflow states, or software choices that keep moving because the operating model is not settled.
+Teams blocked by disputed definitions, muddy workflow states, or software choices that keep moving because nobody trusts the operating picture.

 Risk handled